Medical Flight Safety

 - Any externally supplied services and equipment meet or exceed all regulatory and company standards.

-Certified Specialists in Air Medical Transport
+Certified Specialists in Air Med Flights

 In the air, the environment is vastly different than on the ground.
 Flight and high altitude place physiological stress on a patient.
-Consequently, air medical transportation requires medical professionals that are specially trained to anticipate symptoms and treat medical conditions while a patient experiences the rigors of flight.
+Consequently, air medical transport requires medical professionals that are specially trained to anticipate symptoms and treat medical conditions while a patient experiences the rigors of flight.
 In addition, the patient is often critically ill and dependent on in-facility care.
-To meet our patients’ needs, Angel MedFlight employs compassionate and skilled licensed professions with advanced certification in their scope of practice.
+To meet our patients’ needs, Angel MedFlight employs compassionate and skilled licensed professions with advanced air ambulance certification in their scope of practice.

 Advanced Clinical Certifications